In this article

 - Around the neck

-Common eczema triggers include stress, laundry, and other detergents, and even weather.
+Common eczema triggers include stress, laundry, and other detergents, and even weather and different triggers might cause different eczema types.

 Babies frequently develop eczema before the introduction of solid food.
 In these cases, there is no proven connection between breastfeeding mothers diet and eczema development.
 The same applies to milk substitutes.
 In adults, also there is no proven link between diet and eczema development unless the person has an allergy.